 Signs That You Should Replace the Pool Pump Motor

 Sometimes, you just need to replace the motor, rather than the entire pump.
-These sounds show a problem, but not one that requires full pump replacement.
+These sounds show a problem, but not one that requires complete pump replacement.

 Screeching or Grinding